microsoft/vscode-docs/docs/languages/javascript.md

 With `javascript.validate.enable: false` you disable all built-in syntax checking.
 If you do this, we recommend that you use a linter like [ESLint](http://eslint.org) to validate your code.
 Since the JavaScript support doesn't understand ES7 constructs, features like IntelliSense might not be fully accurate.

 **Q: Why do I see "No ESLint Configuration found" message repeatedly?**

 ![no eslint config found](images/javascript/no_eslint_config.png)

 **A:** This message indicates that you need an `.eslintrc.json` file.
-You can resolve this by creating `.eslintrc.json` file in your workspace (read [here](http://eslint.org/docs/user-guide/configuring) for the eslint user guide).
+You can resolve this by creating `.eslintrc.json` file in your workspace (read [here](http://eslint.org/docs/user-guide/configuring) for the ESLint user guide).
 The message showing repeatedly is a known issue and you can track the progress of the issue being resolved [here](https://github.com/Microsoft/vscode-eslint/issues/107).

 **Q: Why can't I install node typings?
 I ran `typings install node`.**